rudymatela/conjure/README.md

 The first property states that all duplicates must be listed.
 The second property states that duplicates themselves must not repeat.

-Now, we can use the function `conjureFromSpecWith` to generate the same duplicates function passing our `duplicatesSpec`:
+Now, we can use the function [`conjureFromSpecWith`] to generate the same duplicates function passing our `duplicatesSpec` as argument:

 	> conjureFromSpecWith args{maxSize=18} "duplicates" duplicatesSpec primitives
 	duplicates :: [Int] -> [Int]